INTRODUCTION TO RAD

 Known as SF-RAD, it is the largest affordable housing deal in U.S. history.
 The $2.2 billion project required three years and two phases to convert 3,482 units that shelter more than 10,000 people.
-Partners included the mayor’s office and housing authority, Freddie Mac, seven participant banks, and HUD.
+Participants included the mayor’s office and housing authority, Freddie Mac, seven primary developers, five participant banks and HUD.

 “It would have taken the housing authority 27 years to do those immediate repairs, and the repairs were building up so much that they were never going to be able to do all of them,” said Olson Lee, director of the San Francisco mayor’s office of housing.
 “Our RAD development is doing between $700 million and $800 million in repairs, over three years.
 So, it would have taken them 80 years to get to the same place.”

-“There’s really been a transformation at many of these properties, from people living in units with leaky pipes, bed bugs and other inhabitable conditions to updated living environments that are now very well managed,” said Ari Beliak, senior vice president, community development banking for Bank of America Merrill Lynch.
+“There’s really been a transformation at many of these properties, from people living in units with leaky pipes, bed bugs and other uninhabitable conditions to updated living environments that are now very well managed,” said Ari Beliak, senior vice president, community development banking for Bank of America Merrill Lynch.
 “There’s nothing else like SF-RAD.
-This is a big outlier to the RAD program and it’s a testament to the mayor’s vision, the city’s ability to put in financial resources in addition to RAD and Bank of America Merrill Lynch’s willingness to step in and do something complex that most institutions didn’t want to touch.”
+This is a big outlier, in a positive sense, to the RAD program and it’s a testament to the mayor’s vision, the city’s ability to put in financial resources in addition to RAD and Bank of America Merrill Lynch’s willingness to step in and do something complex that most institutions didn’t want to touch.”